SaoYan/DnCNN-PyTorch/README.md

 * *test_noiseL* is used for testing.
 This should be set according to which model your want to test (i.e. *logdir*).

 ## Test Results
+**NOTE**
+Experients are still going on.
+The performance of PyTorch implementation may be further boosted.

 ### BSD68 Average RSNR